top of page

 • While the overall housing market may see a decline in prices, it's important to keep in mind that location can have a significant impact on the value of a property even in times of harsh downturns.

-• If you're looking to invest in interesting neighbourhoods in Spain, it may be worth keeping an eye out for deals that may arise due these market conditions.
+• If you're looking to invest in interesting neighbourhoods in Spain, it may be worth keeping an eye out for deals that may arise due to these market conditions.
 This could be a good opportunity to get a property at a discounted price, especially if you're willing to put in some work to fix it up or renovate.

 • It's also worth noting that while the housing market may be facing some challenges, Spain is still a popular destination for tourists and property buyers, which means that there may still be opportunities for investors to turn a profit.
 It's important to do your research and carefully consider the potential risks and rewards before making any investment decisions.

-If you're interested in investing in interesting neighbourhoods in Spain, there may be opportunities for great deals to emerge as market conditions change.
+• If you're interested in investing in interesting neighbourhoods in Spain, there may be opportunities for great deals to emerge as market conditions change.
 Keep an eye out for these opportunities, but be sure to do your research and consider the potential risks and rewards before making any investment decisions.
-Tip: Based on my own experience, I'd recommend to check up idealista.com, and look for properties in small towns located at about one hour distance from the main Capitals of Province.
-Whether for rent or buying, you'd be surprised of the price-differences compared with those located in the center of popular cities.

 bottom of page